Blog

 1. Zero-Downtime Lifecycle Management

-• Blue/Green Upgrades: innovative teams now use "Blue/Green" cluster upgrades rather than in-place rolling updates.
-This means spinning up a new (Green) cluster with the new version, migrating workloads, and then destroying the old (Blue) cluster.
-This guarantees a clean state and an easy rollback path.
+• The Qovery Approach: Spin up a new "Green" cluster with the latest version, migrate workloads, and destroy the old "Blue" cluster.
+This guarantees a clean state and an instantaneous rollback path.

-Standard monitoring tells you a pod is dead.
-Day-2 observability tells you why it died.
+Standard monitoring tells you a pod is dead; Agentic Observability tells you why.

-• eBPF Tracing: Modern clusters use eBPF (via tools like Cilium) to trace network packets and system calls at the kernel level without instrumenting application code.
+• eBPF Tracing: Modern clusters use eBPF (via tools like Cilium) to trace network packets and system calls at the kernel level without adding application-level "sidecar" bloat.

 Evaluating the Kubernetes Tooling Landscape